Where can I get a copy of the Village's Master Plan?

 Your Village leaders have been steadfast and consistent in their opposition to the Ultra Music Festival taking place on Virginia Key.

 During the hearing before the City of Miami Commission in November 2018, community leaders cited their concerns for resident safety, traffic and environmental impact to no avail.
-Since the City of Miami entered into a lease agreement with Ultra organizers, Village staff have been hard at work to have input and a seat at the table to ensure the safety of all residents and visitors.
+Since the City of Miami entered into a lease agreement with Ultra organizers, Village staff worked ensure a seat at the table for the safety of all residents and visitors.

 Despite best efforts to mitigate traffic congestion and access to the Key, Village leaders are planning for significant delays for travel in both directions during Ultra.
-Village public safety officials will work throughout Ultra weekend to address safety and traffic concerns in real time and ensure that Village residents are safe in their homes and businesses.
+Village public safety officials will work throughout Ultra weekend to mitigate safety and traffic concerns and ensure that Village residents are safe in their homes and businesses.

 Why can't Village leaders control what events take place in Virginia Key and avoid these traffic problems?